vasirishi/RepData_PeerAssessment1/PA1_template.md

 ```

 We got the average 5 minute interval added to all days
+To fix the NA values with 5 minute interval values,
 Lets get the row number of all "steps" that has NA